Veterans Health Administration: Structure

 Map of the 21 VHA service regions, called Veterans Integrated Service Networks.

-The system is divided into 21 distinct service regions, called Veterans Integrated Services Network (VISN), that provide funding and care to the systems 1,293 medical centers and their associated clinics.
+The system is divided into 22 distinct service regions, called Veterans Integrated Services Network (VISN), that provide funding and care to the systems 1,293 medical centers and their associated clinics.
 Funding for each VISN is based on the anticipated number of Veterans enrolled in care within the covered region.
 When a VISN sees a large influx of number of Veterans, the funding levels for that region will increase proportionally, while other areas may see a decrease (especially if they are losing Veteran population).
 As of 2021, the Desert Pacific Network (VISN 22) was the largest region by population, with over 1.7 million total veterans (2018 estimate), while the Pacific Northwest Network (VISN 20) is the largest by geography -- 817,417 sqmi, including the highly rural state of Alaska.

 Doctors who work in the VHA system are typically paid less in core compensation than their counterparts in private practice.
 However, VHA compensation includes benefits not generally available to doctors in private practice, such as lesser threat of malpractice lawsuits, freedom from billing and insurance company payment administration, and the availability of the government's open-source electronic records system VistA.
 Currently the VHA is experiencing a physician shortage and as of 2018 10% of jobs in the VHA remain unfilled.
-This shortage can be especially harmful to Veterans since a quarter of Veterans live in rural areas.
-These are the kind of areas that are most vulnerable to a shortage since they are already isolated and it can be hard to get access to the healthcare they need.
+This shortage can be especially harmful to veterans as a quarter of veterans live in rural areas, which are most vulnerable to a shortage since they are already isolated and it can be hard to get access to the healthcare they need.
 However, since 2018, these shortages have been decreasing steadily, with the greatest need being mental health providers and nursing corps.